 What is a learning disability?
 Is it easy to identify?

-These two questions must be asked simultaneously.
-There are “indicators” of potential learning disabilities.
-On the other hand, all children are unique, differing from one another intellectually, emotionally, socially and physically.
-Given this uniqueness, however, most students learn in regular classrooms and are taught successfully with traditional methods of instruction.
+There are “indicators” of potential learning disabilities, but all children are unique.
+Children differ from one another intellectually, emotionally, socially, and physically.
+Most students learn in regular classrooms and are taught successfully using traditional methods of instruction.

 Therefore, to diagnose a learning disability, it is important to consider the following:

-- Are there other health issues?
+- Are there other health issues that could be contributing?

-After addressing these questions, keep in mind that learning disabilities are not diagnosed in the same sense as “chickenpox.”
+After addressing these questions, it is important to keep in mind that learning disabilities are not diagnosed in the same sense as “chickenpox.”
 There is no absolute or predictable set of symptoms.
-Parents and pre-school teachers may suspect a potential learning disability by observing of development.
-But children differ in their rate of development, and sometimes what seems to be a potential learning disability may simply be a delay in maturation.
-Not all learning problems are necessarily learning disabilities.
+Parents and teachers may suspect a potential learning disability by observing development.

 Risk factors to monitor

-- has difficulty copying basic geometric shapes
+- Has difficulty copying basic geometric shapes.

-- does not recall names and sounds of letters or numbers
+- Does not recall names and sounds of letters or numbers.

-- has difficulty copying and recalling the formation of letters and numbers when a sample is not provided
+- Has difficulty copying and recalling the formation of letters and numbers when a sample is not provided.

-- has difficulty associating sounds with written symbols (e.g. “b” sounds like “b-b-b.”)
+- Has difficulty associating sounds with written symbols (e.g. “b” sounds like “b-b-b.”)

-- does not recognize rhymes
+- Does not recognize rhymes.

-- has difficulty with “automatic” recall of letters and numbers
+- Has difficulty with “automatic” recall of letters and numbers.

 Moving from observations to formal assessments

-In other words, specific criteria must be met to be diagnosed with a learning disability.
-The Diagnostic and Statistical Manual of Mental Disorders—Fourth Edition (DSM-IV) contains the criteria and characteristics for diagnosing learning disabilities.
-The manual provides specific criteria professionals use to determine whether a formal diagnosis of a learning disability can be made.
-For example, the diagnostic criteria from the DSM-IV identify a learning disability in the area of reading based on the following:
+In other words, specific criteria must be met to diagnose a learning disability.
+The Diagnostic and Statistical Manual of Mental Disorders—Fifth Edition (DSM‑V) contains the criteria and characteristics used to diagnose learning disabilities.
+This manual provides specific guidelines professionals use to determine whether a formal diagnosis can be made.

 - Reading achievement, as measured by individually administered standardized tests of reading accuracy or comprehension, is substantially below that expected given the person’s chronological age, measured intelligence, and age-appropriate education.